Skip to main content

 Do all coed slow-pitch leagues use the same rules?

-No. Batting-order alternation is nearly universal, but specifics like the flip-flop rule, minimum defensive gender requirements, and roster ratios vary by league and governing association, so teams should check their own league's rule sheet each season.
+No. Batting-order alternation is nearly universal.
+But specifics like the flip-flop rule, minimum defensive gender requirements, and roster ratios vary by league and governing association.
+As a result, teams should check their own league's rule sheet each season.

 What is the point of the flip-flop rule in coed softball?

-It discourages defenses from stacking stronger male fielders in positions that would otherwise get every ball hit by a female batter, keeping the defensive alignment balanced across genders.
+It discourages defenses from stacking stronger male fielders in positions that would otherwise get every ball hit by a female batter.
+This keeps the defensive alignment balanced across genders.

 Related guides & benchmarks